 So, what do we mean by a far-right party or ideology?
-The four main words that come to mind are fascism, nationalism, racism, fundamentalism.
+The five main words that come to mind are fascism, nationalism, racism, fundamentalism, antisemitism.

 Fascism is any system of government that exalts nation and often race above the individual, and uses violence and modern techniques of propaganda and censorship to forcibly suppress political opposition, engages in severe economic and social regimentation, and espouses nationalism and sometimes racism (ethnic nationalism).

 Racism is described by the UN (in the terms of racial discrimination) as any distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life.

 Nationalism is a concept of identity which members of a particular government, nation, society, or territory may collectively feel.
 Nationalists feel simply that nations are better off when they are permitted to govern themselves, following their own political, economic, and cultural interests independently.